 |1Department of Physiotherapy, Faculty of Rehabilitation, Tabriz University of Medical Sciences, Tabriz, Iran

 2Medical Education Research Center, Department of Statistics and Epidemiology, Faculty of Health, Tabriz University of Medical Sciences, Tabriz, Iran

-Objectives: Dysmenorrhea or painful menstruation is a frequently observed fertility and femininity abnormality which occurs at the age of childbearing.
+Objectives: Dysmenorrhea or painful menstruation is a frequently observed fertility and femininity abnormality in women of childbearing age.
 Dysmenorrhea is treated by medical, complementary or surgical treatments.
-The aim of the present RCT study was to compare the effectiveness ofelectroacupuncture with acupressure treatment methods in reducing symptoms of primary dysmenorrhea.
+The aim of the present randomized clinical trial (RCT) study was to compare the effectiveness of electroacupuncture and acupressure treatment methods in reducing symptoms of primary dysmenorrhea.

-Materials and methods: In this double blinded Randomized Clinical Trial (RCT) 64 female students who met the criteria were assigned by RAS software into two groups (Intervention group: electroacupuncture and Control group: acupressure).
-Pain according to VAS scale, menstrual distress severity according to Moos Menstrual Distress Questionnaire (MMDQ) and the frequency of drug use during menstruation were measured tree times before and after treatment cycle and follow up cycle.
-Electroacupuncture and acupressure was done by applying electrical stimulation on needles or pressure in SP6 and SP4 points for 10 minutes in each side.
+Materials and Methods: In this double-blinded RCT, 64 female students who met the criteria were assigned into 2 groups (Intervention group: electroacupuncture and Control group: acupressure) using random allocation software (RAS).
+Pain according to visual analogue scale (VAS), menstrual distress severity according to Moos Menstrual Distress Questionnaire (MMDQ) and the frequency of drug use during menstruation were measured 3 times before and after treatment cycle and follow up cycle.
+Electroacupuncture and acupressure were done by applying electrical stimulation (ES) to needles or pressure at SP6 and SP4 points for 10 minutes on each side.

-Results: The results showed a significant decrease of Moos Menstrual Distress Questionnaire (p=0.000) and VAS (p=0.000) in both groups but the rate of decline was higher in electroacupuncture group.
+Results: The MMDQ (P = 0.000) and VAS (P = 0.000) showed a significant decrease in both groups but the rate of decline was higher in the electroacupuncture group.

 Cite By, Google Scholar